 Bachelor of Arts in Chemistry

-High school preparation for the Chemistry and Biochemistry degree programs should include two years of algebra, one year of geometry, one semester of trigonometry, one year of chemistry, and one year of physics.
+High school preparation for the chemistry and biochemistry degree programs should include two years of algebra, one year of geometry, one-half year of trigonometry, one year of chemistry, and one year of physics.
 Calculus is highly recommended.

 Program Learning Outcomes